niyorn/Overweight-Netherland/README.md

 ## Sankey graph
 ![alt text](/assets/example-sankey.PNG)
-The sankey is a detailed graph of the year when your clicked on a dot.
-It shows how the data is consist off.

-I used a sankey, because with the sankey.
-I am able to show to flow of the dataset.
-It's a beautifull way to show how the data consist off.
+The sankey diagram shows the age groups that make up the line graph point.
+The line thickness indicates how much influences an age group has on the average %.

+I used a sankey diagram, because with a sankey diagram you can immediately see which age group has the biggest influence on the average.
+You can also quickly see which age group has the biggest chance of being overweight.

 ## Data
 *example of the data*